Skip to main content

 Vishing is voice phishing and uses telephone communication in an attempt to trick you into providing your personal information.
 Through vishing, fraudsters will pose as a representative of a legitimate company.
 Your caller ID may even display the actual company name and phone number of the company they are falsely representing.

-If you receive an unsolicited telephone call from someone claiming to be from WFCU Credit Union, know that we will never ask you to disclose your PIN or passwords over the telephone.
+If you receive an unsolicited telephone call from someone claiming to be from WFCU Credit Union and its divisions, know that we will never ask you to disclose your PIN or passwords over the telephone.
 We will also never ask you to withdraw money or perform any financial transaction through an unknown web address, for any reason.

-If for any reason you feel that the questions being asked of you are inappropriate, we recommend that you end the call and contact WFCU Credit Union at 519-974-WFCU to verify the legitimacy of the call.
+If for any reason you feel that the questions being asked of you are inappropriate, we recommend that you end the call and contact WFCU Credit Union and its divisions at 519-974-WFCU to verify the legitimacy of the call.

 Money Transfer Fraud